dnvriend/reactive-activemq/README.md

 ## Architecture
 The plugin is designed around the following choices:
 - Each queue will contain only one message type, we will call this type `T`,
-- Consumers will consume from a queue using VirtualTopic semantics: `activemq:queue:Consumer.ConsumerName.VirtualTopic.TopicName?concurrentConsumers=1`,
+- Consumers will consume from a queue using [VirtualTopic][vt] semantics: `activemq:queue:Consumer.ConsumerName.VirtualTopic.TopicName?concurrentConsumers=1`,
-- Consumers will be called `ActiveMqSource`,
+- Consumers will be called [ActiveMqSource][amqsource],
-- Consumers need a `MessageExtractor`typeclass to extract messages to type `T`
+- Consumers need a [MessageExtractor][extractor]typeclass to extract messages to type `T`
-- Producers will produce to a topic using VirtualTopic semantics: `activemq:topic:VirtualTopic.TopicName`,
+- Producers will produce to a topic using [VirtualTopic][vt] semantics: `activemq:topic:VirtualTopic.TopicName`,
-- Producers will be called `ActiveMqSink`,
+- Producers will be called [ActiveMqSink][amqsink],
 - Procuers need a `MessageBuilder` to create messages to send to a topic,
 - Consumers and producers have names that refer to a configured component using Typesafe Config,
-- Messages will be consumed using an `ActiveMqSource("consumerName")` and needs an implicit `MessageExtractor`,
+- Messages will be consumed using an `ActiveMqSource("consumerName")` and needs an implicit [MessageExtractor][extractor],
 - Messages will be produced using an `ActiveMqSink("producerName")` and needs an implicit `MessageBuilder`,

 ## Removing messages from ActiveMq
 A message will be removed from the broker when:
-- A message cannot be extracted/unmarshalled by the `ActiveMqSource` ie. the `MessageExtractor` throws an exception,
+- A message cannot be extracted/unmarshalled by the [ActiveMqSource][amqsource] ie. the [MessageExtractor][extractor] throws an exception,
-- The `fmapAck`, `fmapAsync` combinator is used and the operation succeeds,
+- The [fmapAck][fmapack], [fmapAsync][fmapasync] combinator is used and the operation succeeds,
-- The `runForeachAck` operations runs the stream and the enclosed foreach operation succeeds,
+- The [runForeachAck][runforeach] operations runs the stream and the enclosed foreach operation succeeds,
 - Any of the normal combinators are used and the function has completed the enclosed promise from the `AckTup[A]` type, which is an alias for `Tuple2[Promise[Unit], A]`,
 - Basically when the promise has been completed with a success somewhere in the stream,

 ## Leaving messages on ActiveMq
 A message will be left on the broker when:
 - When the `akka.camel.consumer.reply-timeout = 1m` has been triggered,
-- The `fmapAck`, `fmapAsync` combinator is used and the operation fails,
+- The [fmapAck][fmapack], [fmapAsync][fmapasync] combinator is used and the operation fails,
-- The `runForeachAck` operations runs the stream and the enclosed foreach operation fails,
+- The [runForeachAck][runforeach] operations runs the stream and the enclosed foreach operation fails,
 - Any of the normal combinators are used and the function has failed the enclosed promise from the `AckTup[A]` type, which is an alias for `Tuple2[Promise[Unit], A]`,
 - Basically when the promise has been completed with a failure somewhere in the stream,

-## Extracting Messages
+## Consuming/Receiving and Extracting Messages
+The [ActiveMqSource][amqsource] needs an implicit [MessageExtractor][extractor] to convert a [CamelMessage][msg] to a `T`.

 - To extract the message, the typeclass pattern will be used which is a `MessageExtractor[IN, OUT]`,
-- `IN` will be defined as a `CamelMessage`
+- `IN` will be defined as a [CamelMessage][msg],
-- `OUT` will be defined as a `MessageContext[T, Map[String, Any]]`
+- `OUT` will be defined as a `T`,
-- MessageExtractor is therefor defined as: `MessageExtractor[CamelMessage, MessageContext[T, Map[String, Any]]]`
+- [MessageExtractor][extractor] is therefor defined as: `MessageExtractor[CamelMessage, T]`,
-- The MessageExtractor is responsible for extracting the type T *and* extracting any relevant headers
+- The MessageExtractor is responsible for extracting the type T *and* extracting any relevant headers,
-- Having the MessageExtractor pluggable decouples the serialization method
+- Having the MessageExtractor pluggable decouples the unmarshalling method.

+## Producing/Sending and Creating Messages
+The [ActiveMqSink][amqsink] needs an implicit [MessageBuilder][builder] to convert a `T` into a [CamelMessage][msg] that will be used to send a message to a [VirtualTopic][vt].

+- To build a message, the typeclass pattern will be used which is a `MessageBuilder[IN, CamelMessage]`,
+- `IN` will be defined as a `T` which will be whatever element is flowing though the stream,
+- `OUT` will be defined as a [CamelMessage][msg],
+- [MessageBuilder][builder] is therefor defined as: `MessageBuilder[T, CamelMessage]`,
+- The MessageBuilder is responsible for building the CamelMessage and setting any relevant headers thus all information must be available in `T`, the flowing element, any static information can be injected from global scope,
+- Having the MessageBuilder pluggable decouples the marshalling method.

 # Acknowledgement in streams
 Akka streams only handles backpressure, *not* acknowledgements.
 Inspired by opt-rabbit, I have tried using the same approach